Nrngajurel/nepali-datepicker-pro/docs/guide/quick-start.md

 NF.ConvertToUnicode(2081);         // → '२०८१'
 ```

-See the main [README](../README.md) for the full option/event reference, and [options.md](./options.md) for integration-specific options.
+See the [component pages](/components/date-time-picker) for the full per-picker option and event
+tables, and [Options](/guide/options) for integration-specific options.